XTrace: Making the most of every sample in stochastic trace estimation: Introduction

 \subsection{New exchangeable trace estimators}

 The \HutchPP estimator is not exchangeable because it uses some test vectors to perform low-rank approximation, while it uses other test vectors to estimate the trace of the residual.
-Although it might seem natural to symmetrize \HutchPP over all splits of the test vectors, this approach is both wasteful and computationally infeasible.
+Although it might seem natural to symmetrize \HutchPP over all splits of the test vectors, this approach is computationally infeasible due the combinatorial explosion in the number ${2m/3 \choose m/3} \ge 2^{m/3}$ of assignments of $2m/3$ test vectors to two groups of $m/3$.

-Instead, we will develop a new family of exchangeable trace estimators that make the most out of every test vector.
-We will use \emph{all} of the test vectors for low-rank approximation, and we will use \emph{all} of the test vectors for estimating the trace of the residual.
-The key to this strategy is a leave-one-out technique that can be implemented at the same computational cost as \HutchPP.
+To circumvent this obstacle, we develop a new family of exchangeable trace estimators that use an unbalanced splitting of $m/2-1$ test vectors for low-rank approximation and just $1$ test vector for residual trace estimation.
+By symmetrizing this unbalanced estimator, we effectively use \emph{all} of the test vectors for low-rank approximation and for estimating the trace of the residual.
+To make this efficient, we use a leave-one-out technique that can be implemented at the same computational cost as \HutchPP.
 This innovation can reduce the variance by several orders of magnitude.